 Business Insider also ran a story about a 27 year old discussing the awesomeness of automating your finances.
 Oh wait, that’s me too!

 Happy Reading!
-See you in a few days for April’s Net Worth Update!
+See you in a few days for May’s Net Worth Update!